qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

    Normally, an Oracle Spatial layer is defined by an entry in the **USER_SDO_METADATA** table.

-   To ensure selection tools work correctly it is recommended your datasets have a **primary key**.
+   To ensure selection tools work correctly it is recommended that your datasets have a **primary key**.